-190 1.
-Unincorporated King County Roads
+1. Unincorporated King County Roads

-- 191 King County maintains a detailed inventory of assets that comprise the county's unincorporated roadway

-- 192 system.
-Physical features include information on pavement type, roadway and shoulder width, number of

-- 193 lanes, medians, retaining and sea walls, guardrails, sidewalks, and walkways.
-Administrative features include

-- information such as the roadway's functional classification, its comprehensive plan designation, and location

-- in the urban area, rural area, or natural resource lands.
-The unincorporated road system owned and

-- 196 managed by the Department of Local Services Road Services Division includes the following asset inventory

-- 197 (numbers are approximate):12
+King County maintains a detailed inventory of assets that comprise the county's unincorporated roadway system.
+Physical features include information on pavement type, roadway and shoulder width, number of lanes, medians, retaining and sea walls, guardrails, sidewalks, and walkways.
+Administrative features include information such as the roadway's functional classification, its comprehensive plan designation, and location in the urban or rural areas.
+The unincorporated road system owned and managed by the Department of Local Services Road Services Division includes the following asset inventory (numbers are approximate):

-- 198 1,467 miles of roadway
+- 1,467 miles of roadway

 - 185 bridges, including several jointly owned with cities

-- 200 275 miles of sidewalk
+- 275 miles of sidewalk

 - 723 marked crosswalks

 - 49,000 traffic control signs

 - 79 traffic signals

 - 58 traffic cameras

 - 118 miles of protective guardrail

-- 206 4.6 million feet of drainage ditch
+- 4.6 million feet of drainage ditch

-- 207 3.5 million feet of drainage pipe
+- 3.5 million feet of drainage pipe

-Pavement
+379 Pavement

 Pavement deteriorates naturally over time.
 As it ages, the pavement and underlying road base become increasingly susceptible to the impacts of stormwater, weather and temperature changes, and growing traffic volumes.
 The Road Services Division monitors the condition of unincorporated King County roads by assessing and tracking pavement condition over time.
 The Road Services Division conducts regular field assessments of all roadways to visually determine the condition of the pavement using the County Road Administration Board visual data collection system.
 Arterial roads are inspected every two years and local roads are inspected every three years.
-Current road resurfacing project information is available online.13
+Current road resurfacing project information is available online.
+12